Paarthale Paravasam

-Paarthale Paravasam released on 14 November 2001 to mixed reviews and became a commercial failure.
+Paarthale Paravasam released on 14 November 2001 to mixed reviews and became a commercial failure, even though soundtrack was praised.

 Plot

+Madhava is a doctor, and a single appearance in a film as an actor has made him the heartthrob of thousands of girls.
+But he decides not to continue with his film career since he promised to his late father to dedicate his life to medicine and social service.

+Madhava marries Simi.
+But a revelation about his past love affair with a college friend with whom he fathered a son causes both his mother and his wife to become furious with him.
+Soon Simi divorces Madhava, but they continue to remain friends and even go to the extent of fixing each other's second marriages.

+Simi decides to get Madhava married to Chella, a nurse at his hospital, while Madhava decides to get Simi married to Azhagu, a professional stage dancer.
+But in order to convince Azhagu's father to get Azhagu married to Simi, he had to agree with Azhagu's greedy father to give up the land on which he is constructing a hospital for cancer patients.

-Madhava is a doctor, and a single appearance has made him the heartthrob of thousands of girls.
-He marries Simi, but a revelation about his past separates them and takes them as far as divorce.
-They remain friends though, even going so far as to fix up each other's second marriages.
-Simi decides to get Madhava married to Chella, a nurse at his hospital, while he tries to fix up her marriage with a dancer Azhagu.
-Madhava and Chella's wedding and Simi and Azhagu's wedding are on the same date.
-Azhagu then marries his cousin due to his father's greed for wealth.
-Chella's parents find out about Madhava's past and call off the wedding.
-In the end, Madhava and Simi remarry.
-Chella marries Kumaran, Madhava's colleague, who was interested in her ever since he became Madhava's understudy in the hospital.
+Madhava and Chella's wedding and Simi and Azhagu's wedding are fixed on the same date.
+But Azhagu marries one of his cousins on that date on learning about his father's greed.
+Then Chella's parents find out about Madhava's past and call off the wedding.
+In the end, Madhava and Simi remarry and Chella marries Kumaran, Madhava's colleague.